snigdhag12/ExpressJS/README.md

 ```

 ## Project Ideas
-- User Authentication System: Implement a complete authentication system.
-Explore various authorization options.
+- **User Authentication System:** Implement a exhaustive authentication system.
+Explore various authorization options including local auth, 3rd party apps etc.
-- API with Validation: Create an API that includes comprehensive validation using express-validator and other tools.
+- **API with Validation:** Create an API that includes comprehensive validation using express-validator and other tools.

 ## Acknowledgements
 Special thanks to @stuyy for the excellent tutorial.